Frustrated because your snowblower won’t start? My troubleshooting guide covers all the basic checks and fixes for the DIY mechanic.

 Personally, if my snowblower won’t start with the first 3 pulls of the starter cord (snow blower cords not recoiling are another common issue) and I cannot remember when I last changed it I always replace the spark plug.
 If all is ok it is time to move on, carefully place it back into the spark plug hole and tighten, then reconnect the wire.

 If your spark plug is dry, your carburetor may have become clogged.
 It’s time to make a decision, if you are a keen DIY mechanic and don’t mind getting your hands dirty then you can clean the carburetor yourself.

-Products such as carburetor cleaner and carb cleaning kits are readily available on the market, go check out my blog on how to clean a carburetor to guide you on your way.
+Products such as carburetor cleaner and carb cleaning kits are readily available on the market, go check out my guide on how to clean a snow blower carburetor to guide you on your way.
 If not, well I’m afraid it’s time for a trip to the engine repair shop to have the carburetor cleaned or replaced.

 Step 5.
 Change The Gas